xavierchia/xavierchia.github.io/_posts/2023-08-07-one-distribution-channel.md

 ---
-title: On distribution channel is all it takes
+title: One distribution channel is all it takes
 published: true
 layout: post
 permalink: one-distribution-channel